-Data is the lifeblood of our organizations, and companies who believe that all the data they need is housed in an ERP or other line of business system are doomed.
+As a result, the companies who believe that all the data they need is housed in an ERP or other line-of-business system are doomed.

-Crucial Technology for Feeding A.I. a Healthy Diet
+4 Crucial Technologies for Feeding AI a Healthy Diet

 To ensure you’re feeding intelligence-based technology a healthy diet you will need a combination of tools: